Section 5: The Ghost Dance

 The Ghost Dance offered hope and healing to American Indian tribes around the West.
 The idea behind the Ghost Dance began in the 1870s in the region west of the Rocky Mountains.
 A Paiute called Wodziwob told his followers that their ancestors would return to earth.
 The people were to prepare for that time by dancing.
 His message was hopeful and joyful.

 About 15 years later, the son of one of Wodziwob’s followers revived the Ghost Dance and brought it to the eastern side of the Rocky Mountains.
-This man, called Wovoka, had been raised by white Christians.
+This man, called Wovoka, had been raised by non-Indian Christians.
 Wovoka had had a dream in which he met with those who had died.
-In the dream he saw a world in which Indian people lived in happiness; there was no disease, starvation or suffering.
+In the dream he saw a world in which American Indian people lived in happiness; there was no disease, starvation or suffering.
 God spoke to Wovoka in his dream and asked him to follow his way.
 As Wovoka spoke to others about his dream, he became known as the Indian messiah.

 Dancing was part of the religious practices of the Ghost Dance.
 Followers of the Ghost Dance were supposed to dance every six weeks for five days and four nights.
 Dancing would make the promised events come to pass sooner.
 (See Image 17)